 In the early days of the internet, a header was simply a navigational slip at the top of the page containing a logo, contact information, and the CTA button.
 Today, we consider everything that is “above the fold” to be part of the header.

 The header is the first thing that users see when they come to your website.
+At the very beginning of the user journey, a strong header sets the tone and engages visitors right away.
+Headers play a crucial role in branding by incorporating your brand’s colors, logo, and messaging to enhance recognition and identity.
 It should be informative and accurate so that users can understand what your page offers in a split second.
-Plus, the header should capture users' attention and encourage them to explore your product further.
+Plus, the header should capture users’ attention with eye catching visuals and encourage them to explore your product further.
 Studies show that users take less than 50 milliseconds to make their first opinion of a website.
-And the responsibility to make a good impression falls almost entirely on the website's header.
+And the responsibility to make a good impression falls almost entirely on the website’s header from the very moment it appears.

 Get acquainted with the basics of designing headers with our Intro to Headers lesson.
 What type of header is best for your website depends not just on your aesthetic preferences but also on the type of product you want to sell.

-Although headers play the same role on websites — introduce the primary navigation, include CTA buttons, and represent the logo — there are different types of headers you can encounter on the Internet.
+Although the header section plays the same role on websites — introduce the primary navigation, include CTA buttons, and represent the logo — there are different types of headers you can encounter on the Internet.
 It all depends on the type of your website and your brand style.
+Maintaining a consistent design approach across each header section is important for reinforcing your brand identity and building trust.
+At the same time, you can customize header elements such as logos, colors, and layout to suit different needs or campaigns.

 - Classic header